-As per the policy, records of personal health information in paper format paper are disposed of using a cross-cutting shredding method and incineration to eliminate the possibility of reconstructing the documents.

-The Privacy Officer is responsible for ensuring that paper records of personal health information intended for secure disposal are maintained separately from other records intended for recycling in a designated and locked bin clearly marked for the secure retention of records of Personal Health Information pending their secure disposal.
+As per the policy, in the event that a record of personal health information in paper format was discovered, the Privacy Officer is responsible for ensuring that paper records of personal health information intended for secure disposal are maintained separately from other records intended for recycling in a designated and locked bin clearly marked for the secure retention of records of Personal Health Information pending their secure disposal.
+These records are disposed of using a cross-cutting shredding method and incineration to eliminate the possibility of reconstructing the documents.